Please read this in detail prior to applying! It likely contains the answers to your questions.

 Do you permit moonlighting?

-Yes, but only after being licensed independently as PGY3s, with program director approval, and exclusively in-house.
-Moonlighting residents also will need to obtain medical staff membership.
+Moonlighting is permitted only after being licensed independently as PGY3s, with program director approval, and exclusively in-house.
+Moonlighting residents also need to obtain medical staff membership.
 Strict ACGME hour limitations apply.

 I understand that housing costs in Coastal Southern California are high.
 What kind of housing arrangements do your residents make?

-Depending on family income, many residents with families rent apartments.
-Many residents co-lease together, and a few rent rooms.
+Many residents with families rent apartments.
+Many residents co-lease together and a others rent rooms.
 Physicians and members of the community send us rental listings, which we provide to our residents.
-We also help put incoming interns in touch with each other and 3rd year medical students to give them ample opportunity to find a roommate.
+We also help put incoming interns in touch with each other and 3rd year medical students to give them ample opportunity to find roommates.

 Who might be a good match for this residency?